AlenDavid/AlenDavid/README.md

 ## Who am I?

 Name's Alen, David Alen.
 I'm a Senior Software Enginner.
 I'm 24 years old.
-I have coffee addiction.
+I'm addicted to coffee.
 If you dare me to solve a computer problem, I'll spend all my time working in a solution!

 This is my personal website, [davidalen.dev](https://www.davidalen.dev/)